sparkling-graph/sparkling-graph/README.md

 # How to

-Please check API and example, in depth docs will be created soon.
+Please check API and examples, in depth docs will be created soon.